sebastian-vivas/Elevator-App/README.md

-# This is a functioning elevator program
+## This is a functioning elevator program.

 ## Get Started
 ```zsh